syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Exporting-PDF.md

 {% endhighlight %}
 {% endtabs %}

-N> To maintain the aspect ratio of output images, you are required to pass the value ‘true’ for the `keepAspectRatio` parameter.
+N> To maintain the aspect ratio of output images, you are required to pass the value `true` for the `keepAspectRatio` parameter.

 ## Exporting with a custom image resolution